 Today the original Hôtel-Dieu is a museum, but the work of the Hospices de Beaune continues in four modern buildings throughout the town– with particular focus on the needs of the aging poor, in addition to more general medical support.

-This work is famously known in both charitable and wine circles by the Hospices de Beaune Wine Auction that has taken place on the third Thursday in November, since 1859 - with the exception of bad wine years.
+The work of the Hospices de Beaune continues today and its funding comes from the rpoduct of its estates.
+Famously known in both charitable and wine circles as one of the great wine events of the world, the Hospices de Beaune Wine Auction has taken place on the third Thursday in November since 1859 - with the exception of bad wine years.

 The Hospices de Beaune Wine Auction of today has a worldwide buying audience and in addition to estate wines, has wine donated from the best regional winemakers – the great wine houses of the region.